Scott Ellsworth (author)

 Scott Allen Ellsworth (born March 17, 1954) is an American writer and historian.
 He is the author of The Secret Game (2015), The Ground Breaking (2021), and other award-winning works of narrative non-fiction.
-Ellsworth and his research into the Tulsa Race Massacre are credited with ensuring the tragedy "is not only widely known but has become embedded in popular culture," according to historian Eric Foner.
+Ellsworth and his research into the Tulsa race massacre are credited with ensuring the tragedy has become embedded in popular culture.

 Early life and education

 Ellsworth was born and raised in Tulsa, Oklahoma.
-Educated in the Tulsa Public Schools, he studied History at Reed College, graduating in 1976.
-He earned his M.A. and Ph.D. in History from Duke University, where he was also a member of the Duke Oral History Program.
+Educated in the Tulsa Public Schools, he studied history at Reed College, graduating in 1976.
+He earned his M.A. and Ph.D. in history from Duke University, where he was also a member of the Duke Oral History Program.

-Personal life

-Ellsworth married Elizabeth Wade Stephens in Washington, D.C. on July 3, 1993.
-They are the parents of twins.
-A frequent public speaker, Ellsworth has also appeared on numerous television and radio networks including the TODAY Show, National Public Radio, PBS, and C-SPAN.

 Career

 Ellsworth published his first book, Death in a Promised Land: The Tulsa Race Riot of 1921 (1982) when he was twenty-seven and was living in Washington, D.C.
 After teaching briefly at both Howard University and George Mason University, he worked for a decade as a historian at the Smithsonian Institution and has been involved over the years with various film and public history projects.
 Ellsworth has written about American history, culture, and politics for the New York Times, Washington Post, Los Angeles Times, and other publications.
 He’s taught at the University of Michigan since 2007.